 With the boom of technology over the past 10 years, particularly the growth of Industry 4.0 technology, modern solutions are now equipped with sensors, cameras and computer systems and they are connected to the cloud.
 This technology gives tissue and nonwovens manufacturers the capability to increase the speed and efficiency of production while significantly improving the quality of the final product and reducing costs.
 Without the upgrades to bring their machinery and equipment up to today’s technological standards, companies can easily fall behind their competition.

-In addition, older equipment does not have updated safety features that are required to keep workers safe during operations.
+In addition, outdated machinery lacks the up-to-date safety features needed to protect workers during operations.
 The effectiveness and efficiency of these assets, when compared to the latest technologies, can be lacking.
 These are some of the reasons why you should consider an industrial plant retrofitting and upgrading your existing equipment.

 Retrofitting is a broad term that can apply to any physical structure or object, such as buildings, bridges, mobile phones, elevators, photocopiers and, in our case, industrial machinery.

 To retrofit something implies the replacement of existing parts or the addition of new parts to improve the features of the machine or device, such as its performance or the safety of workers.